devrosch/sciformats/examples/webpack/README.md

-# Examples - Vanilla JS Web Lazy
+# Examples - Webpack

-An vanilla JavaScript example application that reads scientific files and prints the contents in the browser.
-Uses sf_js for reading scientific data formats.
+An JavaScript example application that reads scientific files and prints the contents in the browser.
+Uses sf_js for reading scientific data formats and Webpack for bundling.
 The application allows selecting files and if the format is recognized shows their content.

-This example demonstrates how to read data lazily, loading only the file contents into memory that are required for parsing a given section of a file.
-This suitable for reading large files but requires a web worker and cannot run in the main thread.
+This example demonstrates how to read data eagerly, loading file contents fully into memory for parsing.
+This is suitable for running in the main thread but files must be small enough to fit into memory.

 ## Prerequisites